asibece/MQOPS/README.md

-# Testing Terraform templet for ICAM.
+#Testing Terraform template for ICAM.